Pumfk001/rock-paper-scissors/README.md

-# Rock Paper Scissers
+# Rock Paper Scissors
-Rock paper scissors game against the computer, for The Odin Project
+Rock, paper, scissors game against the computer, for The Odin Project